hazimhanif/TwitTools/README.md

 # TwitTools
-TwitTools contains 2 tools that are TwitCrawl and TwitClassify.
+TwitTools contains 3 tools:
+* TwitCrawl
+* TwitClean
+* TwitClassify

 ## TwitCrawl
 A python Twitter crawler.
 The crawler uses Twitter API to query the data from twitter.
 Tweepy is used as the python Twitter API wrapper in the script.